Witch Island: Jane Sewall (1964-1986)

 Jane Sewall (1936-2001) was born in Cleveland, Ohio.
-She a was descendant of the well-known Sewall family of Maine, dating all the way back to the family's arrival in Maine from Massachusetts.
+She a was descendant of the well-known Sewall family of Maine, dating back to the family's arrival in Maine from Massachusetts.

 She attended at the Buffalo Seminary, all-girls private school.
 They called her Janie.
 After graduating, she initially attended Bryn Mawr College before eventually graduating from Goucher College with a degree in philosophy in 1960.

 Her father, John Ives Sewall (1905-1975), was an art history professor at the University of Buffalo for 20 years before retiring to South Bristol, Maine.
 He graduated from Williams College and received his doctorate in philosophy from Harvard.
-His most notable work was "A History of Western Art", published in 1953.
+His most notable work was A History of Western Art, published in 1953.
 It was nearly 1,000 pages.
 Her parents, John and Betty, owned property in South Bristol, some just across the water from Witch Island.

-Her grandfather.
-Charles, great-grandfather, Albert, great-great grandfather, Jotham, and great-great-great grandfather, Jotham Sr., were all ministers.
-Jotham Sr was known as "Father Sewall", lived into his nineties and was one of the first documented American vegetarians.
+Her grandfather, Charles, great-grandfather, Albert, great-great grandfather, Jotham, and great-great-great grandfather, Jotham Sr., were all ministers.
+Jotham Sr. was known as "Father Sewall", lived into his nineties and was one of the first documented American vegetarians.
 His son, Jotham Jr., published his memoir for the press in 1853 which briefly lays out Jane's lineage to Henry Sewall, Mayor of Coventry, England.

 Jane purchased Witch Island from the Rowlands, June 6, 1964.
 She recalled rowing in Johns Bay around the island as a seven-year-old, taking in the hardwoods and wildflowers.
 She enjoyed walking the trails and picnicking in her youth due to the proximity of her parents's home in South Bristol.
 Her sister, Kate Beaudette (née Sewall), said Jane "wanted that island more than anything else in the world."
 The island had been abandoned for a number of years.
 When the Rowlands put it up for sale, she jumped on it.